DiogoAADCosta/guitar-diagnostic-system/engines/behavioral_engine/v4/readme.md

 ## What Changed

-- Introduced a diagnostic system based on tag frequency
+- Introduced structured diagnostic generation based on tag frequency
 - Mapped tags to predefined descriptive messages
 - Implemented dynamic generation of diagnostic text
 - Added conditional question flow using `skip_if`